 - 1. Advised on professional laboratory behavior. - Do not drink, eat, or smoke in the lab. - Wash and dry used glassware and return to storage location, before leaving the laboratory. - Students not conducting research are not allowed in the laboratory. - Place personal belongings only in the designated area. - 2.
-Informed of OSHA's Hazard Communication Standard (the "Right to Understand" policy) and the location of the Safety Data Sheets. - Right to Understand everyone has the right to understand the hazards that they may be exposed to when working with chemicals. - SDS Safety Data Sheets are in Wiegand 121-- should be consulted once working with unfamiliar chemicals and online MSDS online https://msdsmanagement.msdsonline.com/company/14B153FA-C358-415F-A4D3-A155F3F7FA84 - 3.
-Informed of proper attire to be worn in the lab. - Wear chemical splash-proof safety goggles (indirect vent), while a chemical experiment is being performed in the lab. - Wear long pants, shoes without open toes, and buttoned or snapped lab coat (cotton or polyester cotton blend) with the sleeves down.
-When working with pyrophoric chemicals, use a fire-resistant lab coat, such as fire-resistant treated cotton or Nomex. - Wear proper gloves when handling chemicals (check the chemical's SDS). - 4.
+Informed of OSHA's Hazard Communication Standard (the "Right to Understand" policy) and the location of the Safety Data Sheets. - Right to Understand everyone has the right to understand the hazards that they may be exposed to when working with chemicals. - SDS Safety Data Sheets are in Wiegand 121-- should be consulted once working with unfamiliar chemicals and online https://msdsmanagement.msdsonline.com/company/14B153FA-C358-415F-A4D3-A155F3F7FA84 - 3.
+Informed of proper attire to be worn in the lab. - Wear chemical splash-proof safety goggles (indirect vent), while a chemical experiment is being performed in the lab. - Wear long pants (no leggings or similar tight-fitting pants, shorts or short skirts), shoes without open toes (no sandals, Crocs, or cloth sneakers), and buttoned or snapped lab coat (cotton or polyester cotton blend) with the sleeves down.
+When working with pyrophoric chemicals, use a fire-resistant lab coat, such as fire-resistant treated cotton or Nomex. - Wear proper gloves when handling chemicals (check the chemical's SDS).
+Do NOT go outside of lab wearing gloves.
+Before leaving the lab, remove gloves and wash hands thoroughly. - 4.
 Instructed on the updated hazard pictograms under the GHS (Globally Harmonized System of Classification and Labeling of Chemicals). - 5.
-Advised of proper chemical handling, storage, and disposal procedures in the lab. - Handle volatile or highly corrosive materials inside the fume hood. - Pay extreme caution to material label(s) and be familiar with their meaning(s). - Label secondary containers with the name of the chemical(s) and hazard warnings - Store chemicals based on compatibility. - Return all chemicals to proper storage location, before leaving the laboratory. - Lock flammable cabinets, when not in immediate use.
+Advised of proper chemical handling, storage, and disposal procedures in the lab. - Handle volatile or highly corrosive materials inside the fume hood. - Pay extreme caution to material label(s) and be familiar with their meaning(s). - Label secondary containers with the name of the chemical(s) and hazard warnings

-- Dispose chemical hazardous waste into appropriate, labeled container.
+- Store chemicals based on compatibility. - Return all chemicals to proper storage location, before leaving the laboratory. - Lock flammable cabinets, when not in immediate use. - Dispose chemical hazardous waste into appropriate, labeled containers.
 As soon as waste container is full, inform lab director.
 Do not store full waste container in the lab for more than three days. - Consult your supervisor if you have ANY questions on the correct procedure for waste disposal. - When working with biohazardous materials, decontaminate work surfaces and instruments with 1:10 solution of bleach.
-Wash hands thoroughly with an effective detergent. - Dispose of biohazardous wastes in the appropriate, labeled container. - If working with animal or human tissues, then vaccination against hepatitis B is recommended. - 6.
-Advised and trained of the location and proper use of safety features in the labs. - Safety features include: - o Chemical Spill Kits - Safety exits-primary (and secondary) - Fire blanket and fire extinguishers.
-If there is a fire or suspected fire: follow the "R.A.C.E." acronym: Rescue-Alarm-Contain-Extinguish/Evacuate assist fire rescue upon arrival to campus.
+Wash hands thoroughly with effective detergent. - Dispose of biohazardous wastes in the appropriate, labeled container. - If working with animal or human tissues, then vaccination against hepatitis B is recommended. - 6.
+Advised and trained of the location and proper use of safety features in the labs. - Safety features include: - Chemical Spill Kits - Safety exits-primary (and secondary) - Fire blanket and fire extinguishers.
+If there is a fire or suspected fire: follow the "R.A.C.E." acronym: Rescue-Alarm-Contain-Extinguish/Evacuate